rkotze/rkotze.github.io/_posts/2018-04-15-render-props-reactjs.md

 excerpt_separator: <!--more-->
 ---

-In this post, I will discuss the why and how to use **Render Props** with React JS.
+In this post, I will discuss the why and how to use React JS **Render Props**.

 **Why use** Render Props: Promote **reuse** of behaviour across React components.